cougar-64/What-s-in-my-pantry/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
 - [ ] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 Have you ever been at the store and seen something that wasn't on your list and said to yourself "dang it!
 I can't remember if I have this in my pantry or not".
 You don't think you have it so you buy it, go home, and find you already had 9 containers off-brand sour cream and you just bought a tenth?
-Well, no more sour cream surprises any more!
-"What's in my pantry' will keep track of all the food in your house and keep track of how the quantities shift when you buy more or use some of it.
+Well, no more sour cream surprises!
+"What's in my pantry' will keep track of all the food in your house and keep track of how the quantities adjust when you buy more or use some of it.

 ### Design